ozlemxates/404-Not-Found-page-Devchallenges/README.md

 # Hello!

-This site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+This site was created as a solutiın to a challange on [DevChallenges](https://devchallenges.io/challenges).
 Thank you for checking out.

 ## Link